laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-22-areadne/index.md

   models do not take advantage of this minute temporal dimension, especially in exploiting the variety of synaptic delays on the dendritic tree.
-A notable exception is the polychronization model, a recurrent model of spiking neurons including fixed and random heterosynaptic delays and in which the weights are learned using Spike-Time Dependent Plasticity.
+A notable exception is the polychronization model, a recurrent model of spiking neurons including fixed and random heterogeneous delays and in which the weights are learned using Spike-Time Dependent Plasticity.
 The output raster plot displays repeated activations of prototypical spiking motifs called Polychronous Groups.
 Importantly, these motifs seem to be highly relevant in experimental neuroscience.
 Here, by extending the model of~[3],